 From a pilot in five schools, FFS has grown to involve more than 33,919 students from 51 Miami-Dade County Public Schools.
 Of the 51, there are 20 schools with Food Forests, with five more to be built by 2019.

 More than 500 teachers, cafeteria managers, and administrators attend after-school and Saturday workshops to learn how to plant and maintain edible gardens and integrate them into the curriculum and cafeteria.

 The ultimate objective is to significantly improve eating patterns in children and their families while also improving students' academic achievement.
 Through FFS, students develop a deeper understanding of the connection between health and their environment.

 Ocean Bank Center for Educational Materials

-When it comes to creative teaching aids, teachers have come to depend on the Ocean Bank Center for Educational Materials to provide them with not only that unique tool to motivate their students, but also the everyday staples they need.
+When it comes to creative teaching aids, teachers have come to depend on the Ocean Bank Center for Educational Materials to provide them not just with that unique tool to motivate their students, but the everyday classroom staples they need.
 Sponsored by Ocean Bank, this warehouse and distribution program accepts donations of usable excess inventory, remnants, leftovers, surplus supplies and more from companies -- as well as traditional classroom supplies -- which we then make available free of charge to Miami-Dade County Public Schools' teachers for their classrooms.
 Miami-Dade County students benefit by having the materials necessary for their lessons and businesses benefit through an up to 200-percent tax deduction on the goods.